Telluride, Colorado: Skiing era

 Mining was Telluride's only industry until 1972 when the first ski lift was installed by Telluride Ski Resort founder Joseph T. Zoline and his Telluride Ski Corporation (Telco).
 Zoline bought the land for the future resort in 1969 and began to craft the slopes.
-Along with his mountain manager, Telluride native Bill "Sr." Mahoney, they slowly and thoughtfully put together a plan for the sustained development of Telluride and the region.
+Along with his mountain manager, Telluride native Bill "Sr." Mahoney, they put together a plan for the sustained development of Telluride and the region.
 As mining phased out and a new service industry phased in, the local population changed sharply.
 Mining families fled Telluride to settle in places like Moab, Utah, where uranium mining offered hope of continued employment.
 Mining families were replaced by what locals referred to as "hippies", young people with a 1960s worldview that often clashed with the values of Telluride's old-timers.
 These newcomers were characterized as idle "trust funders" drawn to the town for a casual lifestyle and outdoor excitements such as hang gliding, mountain climbing, and kayaking.

 The new population opposed town growth and economic expansion, including growth due to tourism and skiing.
 At one point, a serious effort was made to ban cars from the city limits and force visitors to use horse-drawn carts.
-The 1970s had fluctuating snowfalls and economic recession, but the town's music and film festivals flourished.
+The 1970s had fluctuating snowfalls and economic recession, but the Telluride Bluegrass Festival and the Telluride Film Festival and Mountainfilm film festival flourished.
 They exposed hundreds of thousands to the grandeur of the valley for the first time and created iconic associations with elite entertainers.
 Meanwhile, ski area founder Joe Zoline worked to develop one of the best mountains in North America for expert skiers, and created the infrastructure for tourism that respected Telluride's need to stay small.